irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgDefineService"></a>

 ### MsgDefineService
-MsgDefineService defines an SDK message for defining a new service.
+MsgDefineService defines an SDK message for defining a new service

 | Field | Type | Label | Description |